Last updated on October 25th, 2022 at 08:43 pm

 - Enjoy your new tassel or pom pom trim pillow!

-Check out these DIY home projects too —
+If you like these tassel and pom pom trim pillows, check out these DIY home projects too —

 Gorgeous DIY Agate Slice Coasters (With Gilded-Edges)